-The Californian sea lion is playful, curious and an excellent athlete of the water.
+The ‘performing seal’ of marine parks and aquariums, the Californian sea lion is playful, curious and an excellent athlete of the water.
 Capable of swimming at high speeds, they can communicate with one another when underwater by sounds produced using air retained in their lungs.